ajmal017/stock-advisor-software/README.md

 }
 ```

-Each line reports the returns for each montly portfolio selection at a 1 month, 2 month and 3 month horizon.
+Each line reports the returns for each monthly portfolio selection at a 1 month, 2 month and 3 month horizon.

+### Backtesting
+A MACD Crossover backtest is under development

 # Securities Recommendation Service
 ![Security Recommendation Service Design](doc/recommendation-service.png)